-These days, the trend in business processes is undeniably moving away from slow, manual methods and toward greater automation and centralization.
+The trend in business processes is undeniably moving away from slow, manual methods and toward greater automation and decentralization.
 Automating your processes has a number of benefits: completing tasks faster, increasing visibility, standardizing outputs, reducing errors, and lowering costs, just to name a few.

 Although automation has done a great deal to help companies become more efficient and productive, there’s further change on the horizon.
 In particular, blockchain workflow automation can help organizations that rely heavily on transactions and document-based processes to take the next step in their digital transformation.